tchaney97/giwaxsim/README.md

 # GIWAXSim
-This repository contains scripts for generating forward simulations of GIWAXS (Grazing Incidence Wide-Angle X-ray Scattering) data.
+This repository contains scripts for generating forward simulations of X-ray scattering including GIWAXS (Grazing Incidence Wide-Angle X-ray Scattering) data.
 The simulations are created using structure `.xyz` or `.pdb` files and produce 3D voxel grids of scattering intensity values, which can then be used to generate 2D detector images at various geometries.

 If you find this code useful for your research please consider citing it: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.13508430.svg)](https://doi.org/10.5281/zenodo.13508430)